Vesicular monoamine transporter: Pharmacology

 VMAT inhibitors tend to fall into two classes; those that interact with the RES binding site and those that interact with the TBZ binding site.

 RES, methoxytetrabenazine, and amiodarone bind to the RES binding site.

 TBZ, DTBZOH, ketanserin, and lobeline bind to the TBZ binding site.

-Substituted amphetamines, including but not limited to methamphetamine and cocaine, are known to interact with VMAT2.
+Many psychostimulants, including substituted amphetamines and cocaine, are known to interact with VMAT2.
 Studies indicate that both amphetamines and cocaine act to increase non-exocytotic release of dopamine in specific regions of the brain by interacting directly with VMAT2 function.

 Methamphetamine

 VMAT is a main target of methamphetamine.
 Studies indicate that substituted amphetamines including methamphetamine interact with VMAT2 at the TBZ/DTBZOH binding site.
-By acting as a competitive antagonist, methamphetamine blocks the presynaptic cell's ability to use VMAT for vesicular packaging.
+By acting as a negative allosteric modulator, methamphetamine blocks the presynaptic cell's ability to use VMAT for vesicular packaging.

 Methamphetamine alters the subcellular location of VMAT2, which affects the distribution of dopamine in the cell.
 Treatment with methamphetamine relocates VMAT2 from a vesicle-enriched fraction to a location that is not continuous with synaptosomal preparations.

 Repeated amphetamine exposure may increase VMAT2 mRNA in certain brain regions with little or no decline upon withdrawal from the drug.

 A study performed by Sonsalla et al. demonstrated that methamphetamine treatment decreases DHTBZ binding and vesicular dopamine uptake.
 Another study demonstrated that multiple high doses of methamphetamine removed DTBZ binding sites from the vesicles.

 In addition to an interaction with the TBZ/DTBZOH binding site, some researchers propose that substituted amphetamines like methamphetamine decrease dopamine uptake because of the weak base properties of substituted amphetamines.
 This “Weak Base Hypothesis” proposes that amphetamine analogs enter the cell through transport and lipophilic diffusion, then diffuses through the vesicular membrane where they accumulate in synaptic vesicles and offset the proton electrochemical gradient in the vesicle that drives monoamine transport through VMAT.
 Amphetamine administration would prevent vesicular dopamine uptake through VMAT, and explain the finding that amphetamine administration correlates with decreased dopamine release from vesicles and a neurotoxic increase in intracellular dopamine.